SteveMayze/Leawood-MW/README.md

 # Leawood-MW
 The middleware component for the Leawood project - based on Test Driven Development

+## Overview
+This project is to provide the front end to a set of sensors deployed in the field.
+The field sensors will transmit their data periodically back to the main system where it is recoreded in a set of database tables.
+The information is this visible though this front-end.

 ## Setting up
 ```
 # Download and unzip the Leawood-MW repository